rohberg/deployplone/README.md

 ## TODO

+- TODO Remove all Rohberg project traces from this template
 - Continuous integration has not been set up.
 GitHub Actions and several other apps can be used to automatically catch bugs and enforce style.